B.Mus Classical Artist Program

 Church music:

-Everyone who meets the admission requirements for organ playing is invited to audition for piano playing and singing.
+Anyone who meets the entrance requirements for an organ performance is invited to audition for piano playing and singing.

 Song: